-Divorce Mediation Professionals is the oldest and largest firm in New York providing all – inclusive services for your separation and divorce, saving the two of you considerable time, effort and money.
-While many mediators only write a “Memorandum of Agreement” and then require you to retain separate attorneys to formalize that agreement, one of Divorce Mediation Professionals’ attorneys will prepare your separation agreement and process all of the legal papers necessary for the two of you to get a divorce.
-In other words, our professionals will take you through the entire process, from beginning to end.
+Divorce Mediation Professionals is the oldest and largest firm in New York providing all – inclusive services for your separation and divorce.
+Our attorneys will prepare your separation agreement and process all of the legal papers necessary taking you through the entire process, from beginning to end.

 Please call Divorce Mediation Professionals to schedule a free consultation for you and your spouse at your convenience, either in the morning, afternoon or evening in one of our four offices.

 Step 2: MEDIATION